tearust/teaproject/obsidian/_mining/FAQ-Mining.md

 As long as you provide some kind of service, someone (DAO, end user, or tapp developer) will ultimately pay you.

 ##   How are computing resources measured?
-Similar to how Amazon calculates computing costs, we compute how much CPU instructionsm memory usage, network traffic etc. are used during computational tasks.
-We've also learned from how Ethereum uses gas (such as gas limit to prevent DDoS attacks) to provide safeguards in a decentralized compute environment.
-Generally speaking, the more complicated tasks you run, the more you pay.
-If you do not have enough funds to pay at runtime, your task may be interrupted and dropped in the middle of execution.
+Similar to how Amazon calculates computing costs, we compute how much CPU instructions, memory usage, network traffic etc. are used during computational tasks.
+We've also learned from how Ethereum uses gas (such as using gas limits to prevent DDoS attacks) to provide safeguards in a decentralized compute environment.
+Generally speaking, the more complicated the task is that you run, the more you pay.
+If you don't have enough funds to pay at runtime, your task may be interrupted and dropped in the middle of execution.

 ## Can I move my CML license to a new machine?
 You can move your CML license using the [CML transfer option](https://github.com/tearust/teaproject/wiki/CML-Migration-(Transfer)).